Natural Laxative Foods: Compare with drug store laxatives!

 Constipation is a gastrointestinal problem causing difficult stool passage and infrequent stools.
 Sometimes it causes stiffness and pain.
 Actually, your lifestyle is the main culprit.
 The other factor is your age (1).

-Age-wise mostly, the elderly are the ones who have often constipation issues.
+Age-wise, mostly, the elderly are the ones who often have constipation issues.
 This is because they cannot chew hard foods and end up choosing soft foods.
 This means they eat more food low in dietary fiber.
-But dietary fiber food is only good for digestive health.
-(1).
+Dietary fifiber food is good for digestive health

-Gender-wise constipation disorder is more in women than men.
-The reason is female sex hormones during the premenopausal period are high in women.
+Gender-wise, constipation disorder is more common in women than in men.
+The reason is that female sex hormones during the premenopausal period are high in women.
 This results in constipation issues in women (1)

 Causes of Constipation